odoo/owl/doc/reference/translations.md

 # 🦉 Translations 🦉

-take care of this and "cherry-pick" 8464a1b04e7469434f9dcb3d68a543f58cb61b8e

-If properly setup, Owl QWeb engine can translate all rendered templates.
+If properly setup, Owl can translate all rendered templates.
 To do so, it needs a translate function, which takes a string and returns a string.

 For example: